eerio/pacman-game/README.txt

 Usage:
 $ game.py

+What's interesting is that I fetch a pacman-like maze from shaunlebron's website and parse it to a graph, so that the maze is different each game!

 Currently there's only one ghost (red one), but new ones with custom ai might be added very easily

+Note: it's pretty god damn hard, because the ghost can turn on a straight way; it's not limited to only turn on crossroads

 Dependencies: pygame, selenium, webdriver_manager, Pillow